Markoegea/ForgeMind/README.md

 4. The fourth is "forge", contains the core of the game engine, all the necessary classes to make the engine works.
 5. The fifth is "observers", contains a implementation of the observers pattern to notify the engine when a specific event happens.
 6. The sixth is "physics2d", have the classes that give the game objects the physics, colliders and raycasts.
-7. The seventh is "renderer", contains the classes that are the responsable of render the graphics, lines and textures.
+7. The seventh is "renderer", contains the classes that are the responsable for render the graphics, lines and textures.
 8. The eighth is "scenes", that have the scenes classes, indicate what have to be seen and show, the editor scene and then, the game scene.
-9. The nineth is "util", have two helping classes that, load the sprites, shaders, texture and sounds from the system, and indicate the size of the grid.
+9. The ninth is "util", have two helping classes that, load the sprites, shaders, texture and sounds from the system, and indicate the size of the grid.

 ## Features